Kenya Army: History

-The origin of the present day Kenya Army lie with the British Army's King's African Rifles.
-In the last quarter of the 19th Century the British began actively enforcing the abolition of the slave trade in East Africa.
-During the same period other European nations were also developing spheres of influence in Africa.
-The British established the Imperial British East Africa Company to take care of its interests.
-As these interests developed and expanded, there was need to create a more formidable force to safeguard these interests and expansion, and thus the first British land forces in Kenya were created.
+The origins of the present day Kenya Army can be traced back to the British Army's King's African Rifles.
+In the last quarter of the 19th Century, the British began actively enforcing the abolition of the slave trade in East Africa.
+Concurrently, other European nations were establishing spheres of influence in Africa.
+To safeguard British interests, the Imperial British East Africa Company was established.
+As these interests developed and expanded, a more formidable force became necessary, (to safeguard these interests and expansion), leading to the creation of the first British land forces in Kenya.

 In June 1873 the Sultan of Zanzibar, Barghash bin Said of Zanzibar, signed the final treaty to abolish slave trade throughout his territories.
 Enforcing the abolition became the task of the Royal Navy; within three weeks Admiral Arthur Cumming, Commander-in-Chief, East Indies, arrived at Zanzibar.
 In 1877 a Royal Navy officer, Lieutenant Lloyd Matthews, serving on HMS London formed a small force of 300 Zanzibaris to combat the slave trade.
 In 1878 Lieutenant Matthews was given leave to serve under the Sultan who appointed him Brigadier General in command of the newly established force.
 By 1880 the force had grown to 1300 men who were all armed with Snider rifles donated to the Sultan by the British Government.

 On 8 September 1888 the Imperial British East Africa Company was granted a royal charter and was charged with the responsibility of administering British East Africa on the lines of a Crown colony.
 In 1893 the three-year contract with the Indian contingent came to an end.
 During the same period the company was experiencing serious financial problems that had led to the abandonment of Uganda and Jubaland in fact, the company could barely police the coast.
 The then British Consul in Zanzibar, Sir Arthur Hardinge, notified the Foreign Office of his intention of taking over East Africa from the company.
 The British government accepted.
 On 1 July 1895 a British protectorate was declared over all the areas previously administered by the company.
 The company troops were subsequently reorganized under Captain Hatch.

 In August 1895 the British government sanctioned the establishment of a force composed of 300 Punjabi, 300 Swahili, 100 Sudanese, and 200 soldiers from various ethnic groups in the region.
 This force was renamed the East African Rifles and was formed from the former Imperial British East Africa Company force in Mombasa (Fort Jesus).

 Before the Second World War, British colonial forces in Kenya, the now-King's African Rifles, in the main, were small: